Farmers release second annual report showing evidence of clear air in the Glades

 Sugar farmers have also faced lawsuits over the issue.
 But farmers have criticized those suits for relying on faulty data as well.

-The State of Our Air Report also found low levels of benzo(a)pyrene — which can cause irritation in the short term and cancer in the long term — in the Glades communities.
-The pollutant levels were far below the levels instituted by the EPA.
+The State of Our Air Report also found levels of benzo(a)pyrene — which can cause health issues — were low in the Glades communities, far below safe level standards instituted by the EPA.

 Sugarcane burns are done to remove leafy material from the stalks before they are harvested and moved to a mill.
 The Florida Forest Service is tasked with regulating those burns.
 Permits are only issued if wind flow is not directing smoke to a community, which could cause potential spread of toxic material.